shuklaayush/badger-sett-1.5/docs/BaseStrategy.md

-Virtual function that should be overriden with the logic for tending.
+Virtual function that should be overridden with the logic for tending.
      Also see `tend`.

 ### `getName() → string` (external)